How to use Google Hangouts on Android

 How to Get Started in Google Hangouts

-Open the app and it’ll sign you in automatically via your Google Account, or what Google call a "G Suite account" – just in case you’ve seen that and not been sure what it means.
+Once the app is installed, open it up and you should automatically sign you via your Google Account, or what Google call a "G Suite account" – just in case you’ve seen that and not been sure what it means.

 If you have multiple Google accounts on one phone, you’ll be asked to choose the account you want to use for Hangouts.
 From there, you should see a blank page looking a little sad and telling you there are no conversations yet.
 That's because you haven't made any!

-Tap that plus sign and choose text conversation.
+Tap the plus sign that appears and choose text conversation.
 At this point, you’ll be prompted to allow the Hangouts app to access your contacts.
 Confirm that and you’ll be able to start chatting away.

 Phone number verification